Entity-Based Evaluation of Political Bias in Automatic Summarization: Methodology

-All three abstractive models are Transformer-based encoder-decoders that are among the highest performing on ROUGE scores as of this paper's writing.
+\paragraph{Models:} The summarization models used in this work include an extractive model and three abstractive models.
+Specifically, we use the following: \begin{itemize}[itemsep=0pt] \item \PreSumm \citep{liu_text_2019}: BERT-based model with hierarchical encoders, designed and fine-tuned for extractive text summarization. \item \PEGASUS \citep{zhang_pegasus_2020}: model with Gap Sentence Generation objective, pre-trained specifically for the abstractive summarization task.
+Training data $\sim 10\times$ \PreSumm's. \item \ProphetNet \citep{qi_prophetnet_2020}: model with future n-gram prediction (using n-stream self-attention) objective, pre-trained for general sequence-to-sequence tasks.
+Training data $\sim$$10\times$ \PreSumm's. \end{itemize} All three abstractive models are Transformer-based encoder-decoders that are among the best performing with respect to ROUGE scores.
 They are also all fine-tuned for summarization on the CNN/DailyMail dataset \citep{hermann_teaching_2015}, consisting of news from 2007-2015.
 We use the default settings for all generation models as this is likely the most common use case in applications.

-\paragraph{Similarity of $S_i^{e_1}$ and $S_i^{e_2}$:} We compare the \textit{similarity score} between the summaries of the original articles and those of the corresponding replaced article.
-We use \texttt{SequenceMatcher} from \href{https://docs.python.org/3/library/difflib.html}{difflib}, which defines this score as $2.0*M / T$, where $T$ is the total number of words in both sequences, and $M$ is the number of matches, based on the Gestalt approach \cite{ratcliff1988pattern}.

-\figref{fig:now_with_replace_similarity} shows that \textsc{PreSumm} summaries have the highest similarity ratio, which makes sense since the summaries are directly extracted from the articles and the dissimilarity only stems from differences in selection. \textsc{ProphetNet} summaries have the lowest similarities, that is, the most powerful and latest model is the most sensitive to differences in entity names.
-This suggests that it may encode the most differences between the two politicians.
-Appendix \ref{sec:app_sim_dists} contains more similarity comparisons, including comparison of summary lengths.

-There is a consistent trend that Trump $\rightarrow$ Biden leads to a lower similarity than Biden $\rightarrow$ Trump, which suggests that the news articles that mention Trump might provide more contextual information that sets up differences between politicians.